-On March 3, 2022, our board of directors authorized a share repurchase program under which we may repurchase up to US\$500 million of the ADSs for the next 24 months.
-The proposed repurchases may be made from time to time in the open market at prevailing market prices, in privately negotiated transactions, in block trades and/or through other legally permissible means, depending on market conditions and in accordance with applicable rules and regulations.
+On November 14, 2024, our board of directors authorized a share repurchase program under which we may repurchase up to US\$200 million of our ADSs and/or Class Z ordinary shares for the next 24 months.
+The proposed repurchases may be made from time to time in the open market at prevailing market prices, in privately negotiated transactions, in block trades and/or through other legally permissible means, depending on market conditions and in accordance with applicable laws, rules and regulations.
 We plan to fund the repurchases from our existing cash balance.

-The following table sets forth information about our repurchases made in the year 2022 under the share repurchase program described above.
+The following table sets forth information about out repurchases made in the year 2024 under the share repurchase program described above.